MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 ![Label conditions for auto-labeling in Office apps](../media/sensitivity-labels-conditions.png)

 > [!NOTE]
-> The option for **Classifers** is in preview and gradually rolling out to customers.
-If you don't see this option, it's not yet available for your tenant.
+> The option for **Classifers** is in preview and requires you to contact Microsoft to enable it for your tenant.
+For more information about this preview, see the blog post [Machine Learning based Automatic and recommended labeling on Office Apps](https://microsoft-my.sharepoint.com/:w:/p/shpalta/EZ0miKtkub1DlqFXj8Drl-sBNQdrXfyRseeUnLR6d74wwA?e=d8zFge&CID=275B0D45-9CC7-4B12-A7C2-C3A595B3C230).

 When this sensitivity label is automatically applied, the user sees a notification in their Office app.
 They can choose **OK** to dismiss the notification.